KlaytonHutchins/klaytonhutchins.github.io/constitution/article_1/README.md

 ---
 layout: default
-title: Preamble to The US Constitution
+title: Article 1 of The US Constitution
 ---

 ### Text